ibexa/documentation-developer/docs/guide/content_rendering/layout/add_register_user_template.md

 # Create user registration form

-You can create a registration form for users to your website by creating a twig template or editing the existing registration form in YAML file.
+You can create a registration form for users to your website by creating a Twig template or editing the existing registration form in YAML file.
 Follow the instructions below to create and customize templates for a registration form, and a registration confirmation page.

 First, make sure you [enabled user registration](../../permission_use_cases.md#register-users).